Starlite Campbell Band

 Starlite & Campbell is a group based in Portugal.
 Formed in 2016, the band is led by married couple Suzy Starlite and Simon Campbell.
-Their debut album, Blueberry Pie was nominated for a European Blues Award in November 2017 and blends British blues, British rock, blues and British folk.
+Their debut album, Blueberry Pie, was nominated for a European Blues Award in November 2017 and blends British blues, British rock, blues and British folk.

-In 2023, following the transition album The Language of Curiosity they decided to change musical direction and launched the multimedia, art rock project Starlite.One.
+In 2023, following the transition album The Language of Curiosity, they decided to change musical direction and launched the multimedia, art rock project Starlite.One.
 Simultaneously, the band name was changed from the Starlite Campbell Band to Starlite & Campbell reflecting the new direction.

 History

 The duo had been recording, playing and touring independently in bands for many years until they met in 2012, when Starlite asked Campbell, who was British Blues Awards Nominee, to join her band as the guitar player.
-The love extended past each other's playing and the duo were wed in 2014 after a whirlwind romance, forming their new joint band, Starlite Campbell, in January 2016.
+The two were wed in 2014, forming their new joint band, Starlite Campbell, in January 2016.

-As prolific singer-songwriters, they started writing together immediately and built up a large collection of songs in a variety of styles, from Americana, folk music, electronic music, progressive rock to British blues.
-The art of the song is everything and they fly in the face of disposable music – writing, recording and producing their work and then releasing on their independent label Supertone Records.
+As singer-songwriters, they started writing together and built up a collection of songs in styles including Americana, folk music, electronic music, progressive rock and British blues.
+The duo primarily release their work on their independent label Supertone Records.

 Their first recorded collaboration was on Campbell's second solo album, The Knife where they jointly wrote and performed Do You Want Me with Campbell on acoustic guitar, Theremin and vocals and Starlite on Mellotron and vocals.

 Starlite is a regular contributor to Bass Musician and after several moves within Europe, they live in the Supertone Sonic Laboratory which is located in Foz do Arelho, Portugal.